Pocket K No. 1: Q and A About Genetically Modified Crops

 The resulting plant is said to be “genetically modified” although in reality all crops have been “genetically modified” from their original wild state by domestication, selection, and controlled breeding over long periods of time.

-In 1994, Calgene's delayed-ripening tomato (Flavr-Savr™) became the first genetically modified food crop to be produced and consumed in an industrialized country.
-Since the recorded commercialization of GM crops in 1996 to 2011, several countries have contributed to 94-fold increase in the global area of transgenic crops.
+In 1994, Calgene’s delayed-ripening tomato (Flavr-Savr™) became the first genetically modified food crop to be produced and consumed in an industrialized country.
+Since the recorded commercialization of GM crops in 1996 to 2018, several countries have contributed to ~113-fold increase in the global area of transgenic crops.

-The area planted to GM crops shot up from 1.7 million hectares in 1996 to 160 million hectares in 2011, with an increasing proportion grown by developing countries.
-In 2011, there were 29 biotech countries, 17 of which growing 50,000 hectares or more, 19 developing countries and 10 industrial countries; they were, in order of hectarage: USA, Brazil, Argentina, India, Canada, China, Paraguay, Pakistan, South Africa, Uruguay, Bolivia, Australia, Philippines, Myanmar, Burkina Faso, Mexico, Spain, Colombia, Chile, Honduras, Portugal, Czech Republic, Poland, Egypt, Slovakia, Romania, Sweden, Costa Rica, and Germany (James, 2011)
+The area planted to GM crops shot up from 1.7 million hectares in 1996 to 191.7 million hectares in 2018, with an increasing proportion grown by developing countries.
+In 2018, there were 26 biotech countries, 18 of which growing 50,000 hectares or more, 21 developing countries and 5 industrial countries; they were, in order of hectarage: USA, Brazil, Argentina, Canada, India, Paraguay, China, Pakistan, South Africa, Uruguay, Bolivia, Australia, Philippines, Myanmar, Sudan, Mexico, Spain, Colombia, Vietnam, Honduras, Chile, Portugal, Bangladesh, Costa Rica, Indonesia, and eSwatini (ISAAA, 2018).

 In the developed world, there is clear evidence that the use of GM crops has resulted in significant benefits.
 These include: